hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 ---

-A `windows_configuration` block exports the following:
+A `windows` block exports the following:

 Windows operating system settings on the virtual machine.
 This property must not be specified if the imageReference specifies a Linux OS image.